woojoo666/arcana-notes/notes9.md

-but then, in the section "Fusion and Shared Private Keys", we talked about how there's no reason to specifically use a shared private key unless they are meant to be overriden in that sense, we are thinking about properties as sections of behavior that are meant to be overriden like slots, sections each car has a slot for the engine, a slot for the wheels, a slot for the axles, etc you create clones of the two cars, and then pull out parts and combine them to make the new car
+but then, in the section "Fusion and Shared Private Keys", we talked about how there's no reason to specifically use a shared private key unless they are meant to be overriden in that sense, we are thinking about properties as sections/partitions of behavior that are meant to be overriden like slots, sections, partitions each car has a slot for the engine, a slot for the wheels, a slot for the axles, etc you create clones of the two cars, and then pull out parts and combine them to make the new car

 robust vs elegance
-the pointer method is more robust, you don't have to account for bad actors creating behaviors you haven't accounted for the slot method is more elegant (??), makes it easy to create behavior that should be overriden,
+the pointer method is more robust, you don't have to account for bad actors creating behaviors you haven't accounted for the partition method is more elegant (??), makes it easy to create behavior that should be overriden,
 	whereas you can easily create behavior that shouldn't be overridden, by making a new private property for them